OPM/ResInsight/docs/Faults.md

 - **Show opposite faces**: Displays the opposite fault cell faces from what is defined on the input file, based on IJK neighbors.
  <br> *These two options should normally be left **On***. <br>They are useful when investigating the exact faults information provided on the `*.DATA` file.
  <br>If you need to use them, it is normally wise to set the **Dynamic Face Selection** to "Show Both"

+#### NNC Visibility

+- **Show NNCs**: Toggles whether to display the Non Neighbor Connections, or not.
+- **Hide NNC geometry if no NNC result is available**: Automatically hides NNC geometry if no NNC results are available

 ##### Dynamic Face Selection